ros-navigation/docs.nav2.org/docs/tutorials/docs/navigation2_with_vector_objects.md

 To do this, we need to prepare the Nav2 stack with the Keepout Filter enabled, along with the Vector Object server which publishes an `OccupancyGrid` map with the rasterized vector objects as an input mask for the Keepout Filter.
 Other use cases use similar principles and could be easily adapted after finishing this tutorial.

-#### NOTE
+!!! note

     Using with Keepout Filter is a good choice for adding virtual obstacles or removing some areas from costmaps.
 However, the Vector Object server is not restricted to this application.
 It can be paired with different Costmap Filters for other use cases or even other applications entirely.
 For example, to represent polygonal speed restriction areas, a polygon-defined room where the camera is to be turned off using the Binary Filter, or using custom spatial / polygon applications.

 ## Requirements